• Why do you focus on forests?

 Absolutely!
 Many Pachama community members work with Pachama this way.

-To purchase on behalf of an organization, first create your account as an individual, and then add an organization profile.
+To support a project on behalf of an organization, first create your account as an individual, and then add an organization profile.
 When you purchase credits on behalf of your organization, make sure to use your organization profile so that credits are retired for your organization, rather than for you personally.
 We also recommend adding your organization logo to your organization profile so that it will appear on an automatically-generated impact page that you can use to share about your support of forest projects.

 • How do I add team members to my organization?